johngantner/ceg2350/Lab05/Lab05.md

  -r The replacement text for the new filename`

 ## Examples:
-Renames all files with jpg to jgp:
+**Renames all files with jpg to jgp:**
-   `- ./bulkrenamer.sh -f '.jgp' -r '.jpg'  1-pic.jgp  2-pic.jgp  3-pic.jgp
+./bulkrenamer.sh -f '.jgp' -r '.jpg'  1-pic.jgp  2-pic.jgp  3-pic.jgp

     - Renamed "1-pic.jgp" to "1-pic.jpg"